Big Agnes Tiger Wall UL2

 We haven't had to fully test the ventilation capabilities of the Tiger Wall just yet (our Utah trip was cooler than normal), but we don’t expect it to be a standout.
 The tent body has a generous amount of mesh and there’s good spacing in the double-wall construction, but the rainfly does lack built-in vents.
 This means that you’ll need to strategically stake out the fly to maximize airflow, and on warm days that aren’t rainy, it’s a good idea to unzip the top or bottom portion of the vestibule doors to release muggy air.
 Given the option, we would have preferred a large roof vent like you get with the Big Agnes Copper Spur, although this does add some weight.

 One of our main complaints with the Big Agnes Fly Creek is its single door, which limits storage space for two backpackers and isn’t convenient for getting in and out.
 The Tiger Wall addresses this with two doors and vestibules that provide 16 square feet total: enough room to store a backpack and other small items without inhibiting access to the interior.
-Stacked up to the competition, this is a good amount of usable space: it’s double the vestibule area of the Fly Creek and surpasses the two-vestibule design of the Nemo Hornet by 3.6 square feet.
+Stacked up to the competition, this is a good amount of usable space: it’s double the vestibule area of the Big Agnes Fly Creek HV UL2 and surpasses the two-vestibule design of the Nemo Hornet by 1.8 square feet.
 Heavier and more feature-rich tents do offer quite a bit more space—the Nemo Dagger has a whopping 22.8 square feet—but we think most lightweight backpackers will be happy with the vestibule layout of the Tiger Wall.
 On the inside, storage is good considering the minimalist ethos: you get one large pocket along the ceiling with ports for routing headphone cords, as well mesh storage at the foot (a new addition for the Solution Dye model) and two small pockets that can be accessed while lying down.